Dutch sloop Sireene (1786)

 The Dutch sloop Sireene (or Sirène) was launched in 1786.
 The British captured her in 1796 at the capitulation of Saldanha Bay.
 She then served in the Royal Navy, first briefly as the sixth rate HMS Daphne, and then from 1798 as the prison ship HMS Laurel.
 The Admiralty sold her in 1821.

 Dutch service and capture

-Sireene was a ship sloop with a quarter deck, built at Haarlingen in 1786 for the Dutch admiralty under the 7th Charter.
+Sireene was a ship sloop with a quarterdeck, built at Haarlingen in 1786 for the Dutch admiralty under the 7th Charter.

 At Saldanha Bay a squadron of the Batavian Navy, under the command of Rear-Admiral Engelbertus Lucas, surrendered without a fight to a Royal Navy squadron under the command of Vice-Admiral George Elphinstone at Saldanha Bay on 17 August 1796.
 Sireene was one of the vessels that the British captured.
 At the time of her capture, Sireene was armed with 18 guns, and had a crew of 130 men.
 She was under the command of Lieutenant Christiaan de Cerf.